-As the costs of cyber crime increase exponentially, and more organisations find themselves targeted, many are turning to cyber insurance to help limit the financial damage.
-It is estimated that between 15 to 20 per cent of small businesses are now covered by cyber insurance, and up to 70 per cent of larger ASX-listed firms.
+As the costs of cybercrime increase exponentially, and more organizations find themselves targeted, many are turning to cyber insurance to help limit the financial damage.
+It is estimated that between 15 to 20 percent of small businesses are now covered by cyber insurance, and up to 70 percent of larger ASX-listed firms.

-To limit their liability, many insurers have introduced limits on payouts and created eligibility criteria to ensure policyholders have basic defences in place, such as multi-factor authentication, data backups and staff training.
+To limit their liability, many insurers have introduced limits on payouts and created eligibility criteria to ensure policyholders have basic defenses in place, such as multi-factor authentication, data backups, and staff training.

-In fact, many organisations take up cyber insurance without having a full understanding of what it actually covers, until a cyber attack occurs.
+In fact, many organizations take up cyber insurance without having a full understanding of what it actually covers, until a cyberattack occurs.

 So, for example, if a vendor’s email system is compromised which results in a false invoice being sent to one of their customers, and the customer loses funds by paying the false invoice, the vendor’s cyber insurance may not cover the losses incurred by the customer.